gramener/gramex/gramex/apps/guide/auth/README.md

 The first time a user visits the [session](session) page, it generates the `randkey`.
 The next time this is preserved.

+The cookie is [HttpOnly](https://www.owasp.org/index.php/HttpOnly) - you cannot access it via JavaScript.
+On HTTPS connections, it is also a marked as a [Secure](https://www.owasp.org/index.php/SecureFlag) cookie - you cannot access the same cookie via HTTP.

 You can store any variable against a session.
 These are stored in the `sid` secure cookie for a duration that's controlled by the `app.session.expiry`